Edgoze/CIA_Web_Scraping/src/readMe.txt

 -Note that there was no specification as to how the import partners should be formatted, so I simply return the p.text() of the p tag under Imports - Partners.

 Assumptions in countryInSea() method
 -I'm assuming that if the country is an island in this sea, under its "location" header I will find the keywords "island", and the name of the sea (not necessarily in that order).

 Assumptions in landAreaOfThisCountry() method
 -Similar assumptions as those for getting area in the largestCoastlineToLandAreaRatio() method.

 Assumptions in countriesStartingWithDSortedArea() method -I assume that the input is a capitalized char
 -Other assumptions are similar to those in the largestCoastlineToLandAreaRatio() method.

- WILD CARD QUESTION:

- Provide a list of all countries that contain the substring "United" in their names, sorted by land boundaries

  Assumptions in containsSubstringOrderedByLandBoundary() method and its helper method, landBoundaryOfThisCountry() -I'm assuming that info on land boundary is under the "Land boundaries" header in a country's page.
 -I'm assuming that the landBoundary information of a country is always in between the string "total:" and the string "km" under the "Land Boundaries" header in a country's page.